 7. The Three Types of Astigmatism

-Myopic: This happens when light is focused before hitting the eye.
+Myopic: This happens when light rays are focused before hitting the eye.

 Hyperopic: This is when the apex of the eyes can see close up but have complications seeing far away.